Compliance¶

 Prowler allows you to execute checks based on requirements defined in compliance frameworks.
 By default, it will execute and give you an overview of the status of each compliance framework:

-You can find CSVs containing detailed compliance results inside the compliance folder within Prowler's output folder.
+You can find CSVs containing detailed compliance results in the compliance folder within Prowler's output folder.

 Execute Prowler based on Compliance Frameworks¶